o355/PyWeather/README.md

+## Critical Bug Warning
+Ever since the PIP 10 release, there have been major issues with PyWeather Setup.

+Most notably, the command used for installing libraries is now gone.
+If you are using PIP 10 and have no libraries installed before running the setup file, setup will entirely fail.

+If you don't have a GUI, but even have all the libraries installed, PyWeather will fail to setup entirely.

+PyWeather 0.6.3.1 beta will be releasing by May 4, 2018, 12:00pm EDT.
+This bug fix will remove all code to install libraries, and will only check for installed libraries, and exit if dependencies are not satisfied.
+A failure when checking for appJar will not result in an exit.

+PyWeather 1.0.0 will have a permanent fix for this issue once research is done.
+PyWeather 0.6.3.2 beta may be released which contains fixes for the pip installer.

+Don't worry, PyWeather 1.0.0 and on will use schematic versioning, so no more 0.x.x.x releases.

 ## Welcome to PyWeather (0.6.3 beta)!
 Welcome to PyWeather, the fun way to check the weather in a terminal.
 Thanks for being here!